 18) Tourists Come First, Nature Comes Second

-Do you remember the really popular Jack Johnson song that goes “they paved paradise to build up a parking lot…oooo bap bap bap..oooooo”?
+You know the popular song that goes “they paved paradise to build up a parking lot…oooo bap bap bap..oooooo”?
 That’s pretty much how it works here.
 Especially on the ever-growing island of O’ahu, tourism reigns king, and laws and regulations are often overlooked simply because they know that the end result will equal…you guessed it…more tourism spending and revenue for the state.

 I hope this post gives you a realistic perspective from a local resident about what it’s really like to live in Hawaii.
 If you are considering a move to Hawaii, or just love to come back time and time again to visit, I don’t blame you!
 I just ask that when you do visit or move here, to take care of the aina (land) with care and respect. <3

 Part 2 can be found in my next post for the pros of what it’s really like to live in Hawaii…

 Do you live in Hawaii or have you visited the islands?
 Would you add anything to this list that you feel are downsides to living in Hawaii?